- Retail floor/aisles

-Yes, a storeowner can prevent you from entering their place of business if you are not wearing a face covering, unless you have a legitimate reason for exemption (see FAQ regarding exemptions).
+Yes, a storeowner can prevent you from entering their place of business if you are not wearing a mask, unless you have a legitimate reason for exemption (see FAQ regarding exemptions).
 If you enter contrary to their consent, you will be trespassing and the storeowner can call 311 to request by-law officers to attend their place of business.

-How long will face coverings be mandatory?
+How long will masks be mandatory?

 How should I dispose of my disposable mask?

 Never discard your mask anywhere but in the garbage.